bright/new-www/_posts/2018-02-06-what-are-code-reviews-for.md

 >
 > Is anything here a re-implementation of existing functionality the developer may not be aware of?

 What is also inevitable when trying to make Code Review an integral part of our process is that we should expect every team member to participate.
 And this participation should have equal status – Code Review is not about the more senior developer serving as a gatekeeper for junior's code.
 It's also about junior reviewing senior's code with the same sense of seriousness.
+And if a junior is intimidated when asked to comment on the senior's code – just think: is there any better way to make a progress than reading a good code?
+And seniors are not unerring – when the less experienced person needs to ask questions to understand the code in question, maybe it's not that good after all?

 Last but not least, a successfully finished Code Review should become a part of our [definition of done](https://www.scrum.org/resources/scrum-glossary) - unless the code was reviewed and accepted by another team member(s), we can't move on and mark it as completed or treat it as finished.
 It should be treated on the equal rights with writing unit tests – not an optional addition we fancy from time to time, but a thing that – when missing – causes a warning flag to be raised.